 Elective* 3

-18
+Total 18

 *Students not on academic warning or probation may substitute independent elective course work.
 (See the School’s Academic Rules and Regulations for procedures and restrictions.)

-In the three weeks before the beginning of the fall term, the School offers an integrated set of preparatory workshops required for incoming M.Arch.
+In the three weeks before the beginning of the fall term, the school offers an integrated set of preparatory workshops required for incoming M.Arch.
 II students.

-School portfolio
+School Portfolio

 In addition to the 72 satisfactorily completed course credits, a student must satisfactorily complete the portfolio requirement (as described under Academic Regulations in the chapter Life at the School of Architecture) in order to receive an M.Arch. degree.
 The portfolio requirement is administered and periodically reviewed by the Design Committee.